JonathanRayner/market-dash/README.md

 - scraping + yahoo finance itself not being a direct source
 - unofficial, has lead to occasional breakages when yahoo changes their encryption

-Decision: Consider including as a backup source of data when timing isn't critical
+Decision: Consider including as a backup source of data when timing isn't critical.
+Low priority.